crate/cratedb-datasets/devrel/uk-offshore-wind-farm-data/README.md

 * `boundaries` is a polygon or multi polygon describing the outer boundaries of the wind farm.
 * `capacity` is measured in MW.

-Here's an example table schema for this data:
+Here's an example table schema for this data, using full text indexing for the textual descriptions of each wind farm:

 ```sql
 CREATE TABLE windfarms (